jason-kerney/blog/_drafts/2023-01-27-consent-for-change.md

 ### Meaningful Consent

 Meaningful consent is where the person consents not only in word and action but emotionally and willfully.
 They are fully accepting of what is about to take place.
-They are in short fully engaged with it.
+They are, in short, fully engaged with it.

 ## Showing up is not enough